 Administrative penal proceedings

-The level of the fines or other penalties depend primarily on the number or severity of the offences and whether there have already been several violations of the occupational safety and health regulation in question.
+The level of the fines or other penalties depends primarily on the number or severity of the offences and whether there have already been violations of the occupational safety and health regulation in question.
 If criminal proceedings in court are initiated, administrative penal proceedings cannot be carried out against the same person.

-Letzte Änderung am: 02.04.2020
+Letzte Änderung am: 20.02.2026